apache/spark/docs/concepts.rst

 XComs let tasks exchange messages, allowing more nuanced forms of control and shared state.
 The name is an abbreviation of "cross-communication".
-XComs are principally defined by a key, value, and timestamp, but also track attributes like the task and DAG that created the XComas well as any intended recipients.
+XComs are principally defined by a key, value, and timestamp, but also track attributes like the task/DAG that created the XCom and when it should become visible.
 Any object that can be pickled can be used as an XCom value, so users should make sure to use objects of appropriate size.

 XComs can be "pushed" (sent) or "pulled" (received).
-When a task pushes an XCom, it makes it generally available to other tasks (though by default, only those in its own DAG).
-In addition, the task can specify that only certain tasks or DAGs can pull the XCom (a "targeted XCom") by providing ``to_tasks`` or ``to_dags`` to ``xcom_push()``.
-Lastly, if a task returns a value (either from its Operator's ``execute`` method, or from a PythonOperator's ``python_callable`` function), then an XCom containing the value is automatically pushed.
+When a task pushes an XCom, it makes it generally available to other tasks.
+Tasks can push XComs at any time by calling the ``xcom_push()`` method.
+In addition, if a task returns a value (either from its Operator's ``execute()`` method, or from a PythonOperator's ``python_callable`` function), then an XCom containing that value is automatically pushed.

-When a task pulls, the default action is to receive any XComs of which the pulling task is a target.
-However, by providing a source task, XComs that were broadcast without targets can be pulled as well.
-Note that if an XCom was pushed to specific targets, only the target tasks can pull it.

-When XComs are pulled, the result is a pandas ``DataFrame`` of any messages that meet the provided criteria.
-By default, any XComs that 1) target the calling task and 2) were sent on the same execution date are pulled.
-Users can provide other criteria to expand or filter the pull.
+Tasks call ``xcom_pull()`` to retrieve XComs, optionally applying filters based on criteria like ``key``, source ``tasks``, and source ``dags``.
+By default, the value of the most recent XCom that matches the criteria is returned (unless ``tasks`` is a list, in which case a corresponding list of values is returned).
+However, if ``limit`` is greater than 0, a pandas ``DataFrame`` is returned containing any matching XComs.
+This is to allow more complex filtering on the query result, if necessary.

 .. code:: python

-    # inside a PythonOperator called pushing_task
+    # inside a PythonOperator called 'pushing_task'
     def push_function(**context):
-        context['ti'].xcom_push(
-            key='targeted XCom',
+        context['ti'].xcom_push(key='sample XCom', value=v)
-            value=v,
-            to_tasks=['pulling_task'])

-    # inside a PythonOperator called pulling_task
+    # inside another PythonOperator
     def pull_function(**context):
-        values = context['ti'].xcom_pull()
-        # extract first value from Dataframe
-        v = values.iloc[0].value
+        v = context['ti'].xcom_pull(tasks='pushing_task')

 XComs are similar to Variables, but are specifically designed for inter-task communication rather than global settings.

 Variables